coolsamson7/dorm/README.md

 * filters and projects to a single attribute
 * updates a single property flushing all objects

-The test was repeated with 2 scenarios
+The test was repeated with 2 scenarios executing 2000 times each.
 * JPA entity with 10 properties
 * DORM object with 1 properties
 * DORM object with 10 properties